tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 * Q: I added a rule to spawn.json to allow a mod but nothing is happening.
 Why is that?
     * A: 'Allow' (is standard).
 With `spawn.json` you can only restrict spawns that were already happening.
 If you want to add more spawns you'll have to add rules to `spawner.json` (possibly refined with rules in `spawn.json`)
     * A: Having only 'allow' rules in `spawn.json` is (usually) pretty useless as those mobs will spawn anyway (exceptions are if you want to boost mobs).
 Typically, you want to have 'deny' rules

+* Q: I'm trying /summon and spawn eggs but my rules don't seem to work?
+    * A: In Control only affects natural spawns and spawns done by mob spawners.
+Eggs and /summon is not affected

 ## Differences between 1.16.5, 1.18.2, 1.19 and older